fbpx

 #1: You’re Too Tense

-If you are holding tension in your quads and calves when you run, your knees and ankles will remain quite extended.
-This will make your body stiffer, which will propel you up and down more, increasing VO running.
+If you hold tension in your quads and calves when you run, your knees and ankles will remain quite extended.
+This will make your body stiffer, propelling you up and down more and increasing VO.

 #2: You Aren’t Leaning Forward

-Although you do not want to be hunched over when you run, and it is ideal to have a pretty upright torso, there should be a slight forward lean in your torso coming from your hips.
+Although you do not want to be hunched over when you run, and having a pretty upright torso is ideal, there should be a slight forward lean in your torso coming from your hips.

-If you push off from the ground with a lot of force and you are not demonstrating that forward tilt, your body will spring up higher, which will be evidenced by a higher VO running.
+If you push off from the ground with a lot of force and do not demonstrate that forward tilt, your body will spring up higher, evidenced by a higher VO running.

 Try to have at least a 5 to 10° forward lean to your trunk when you run.